nationalarchives/ds-infrastructure-beta/README.md

 This are database or other secrets which are confidential and should not be saved in a repository.
 ### AMI builds
 Please read any documentation in the **ds-ami-build** repo in regards of the required build for further information.
-* NginX instance - private-beta-rp-primer*
+* NginX instance - beta-rp-primer*
-* Wagtail instance - private-beta-dw-primer*
+* Wagtail instance - beta-dw-primer*